The Truth About God’s Laws

 As this relationship grows, He works together with us, constantly teaching us new things about Himself (see John 14:26, Philippians 2:13).
 He reveals in our hearts what He likes and dislikes, what He expects and doesn’t expect (see 1 Corinthians 2:10).
 He teaches us His loving character (Galatians 5:22,23).
 And where is this all coming from?
 OUR NEW HEARTS!
 HEARTS THAT GOD CAN TRUST!

 Paul wanted to make sure the Romans understood that their new hearts were good by telling them they can actually trust themselves (see Romans 6:17).
 We are not in a battle with ourselves!
 We have good selves!
-We are in a battle with the flesh, our stinking thinking, and the enemy, but not ourselves!
+We are at battle with the power of sin–the force, not the verbs–our old, stinking thinking, and the enemy, but not ourselves!
 We can trust ourselves because God lives in our hearts!
 This is why we are no longer led by any law or commandment but instead by God’s Spirit in us!
 We don’t need them!
 We’ve got God!
 (See Romans 7:6).

 “Yeah right Matt, you gotta have the WORD!
 How are we supposed to know what God expects from us without His WORD!
 And if you ain’t got the King James Bible, then you ain’t got the real Word!”